diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us007/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a designation of the registered vehicle
+    * a designation (plate id) of the registered vehicle

 **Output Data:**